Skip to contents

 reference_subgroup

-Identifies a reference subgroup with the value of 1.
+Identifies a reference subgroup with the value of 1, if the dimension is non-ordered or binary.

 conf.level